 Active in Naperville, Ill.

-Biographical/Historical Note: James Arient (1946-) and Beth Arient (1946-) are folk art collectors from Chicago, Ill.
+Biographical/Historical Note: James Arient (1946-) and Beth Arient (1946-) are folk art collectors from Chicago, Illinois.
 James Arient is a dentist.

 These interviews are part of the Archives' Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.